Two people sitting in a forest, taking a break with coffee and fruit.

-Right of public access
+The Right of public access

-What is the right of public access?
+What is the Right of Public Access?

-Our Swedish right of public access is fantastic!
-It is crucial for everyone’s opportunity to experience nature and allows you to hike, cycle, canoe, pick berries, and camp almost anywhere you want.
-Naturally, it is important to show consideration for landowners, animals, nature, and other people.
-There are certain limitations to the right of public access, such as when you are in sensitive environments and near private residences.
-But in most places, you are free to enjoy nature without restrictions.
-This is something unique to Sweden and therefore it is our collective responsibility to preserve this ancient custom.
+Sweden’s Right of Public Access is truly something special.
+It plays a key role in allowing everyone to experience nature, giving you the freedom to hike, cycle, paddle, pick berries and camp almost anywhere.
+Of course, it’s important to show consideration for landowners, wildlife, nature and other people.
+There are some restrictions, for example in sensitive environments and near private homes.
+But in most places, you can move freely in nature without disturbance.This is something unique to Sweden, and it is therefore a shared responsibility to preserve this long-standing tradition.

-7 ways to do the right thing in nature
+7 ways to respect nature

 1. Always bring a bag

-2. Be prepared for emergencies
+2. Be prepared when nature calls

-3. Observe animals from a safe distance
+3. Observe wildlife from a safe distance

 Reindeer and other wild animals can be disturbed if you get too close, so bring binoculars.